yang123vc/qf/README.md

 and the design of the email itself.

+### When is X Database Support Coming

+I don't intend to support more than one database so has to make work easier.

 ### How to Create a Foreign Key between a QF table and a non QF table

 Create a big number field.
 Then use ExtraCode to validate that the data is in the other table.

 ## License